phpcr/phpcr-docs/phpcr-shell/configuration.rst

 Initialization and reloading
 ----------------------------

-The configuration files can be initialized and reloaded at any time using:
+The configuration files can be initialized and reloaded at any time using the :ref:`phpcr_shell_command_shellconfiginit` and :ref:`phpcr_shell_command_shellconfigreload`
+commands:

 .. code-block:: bash